 In addition, students seeking a BA in Communications will select a concentration in either business or healthcare management.
-Each concentration requires students to master and additional 18 Advanced Competencies in key areas listed below.
+Students seeking a BA in Healthcare Management will select a concentration in communications or global perspectives.
+Each concentration requires students to master and additional 18 Advanced Competencies in the following key areas.